FuriousGremlin/Mechanical-Ascension-X-Sort-GUI/README.md

 # Mechanical-Ascension-X-Sort-GUI

-The script was made in python, so make sure to use an IDE that supports it, I use Spyder.

 ## Set up
 To set up the script, open the "Mechanical Ascension X Sort GUI.py" file in your IDE.
 You will need to manually enter a directory to where your text files will be stored where it says [Filepath].
 Ex.
 C:/Users/Yourname/Documents